nicholas-tangerine/nicholas-tangerine.github.io/index.md

 # Current works...
  - learning unity
    - hoping to use unity as a graphics engine to simulate aerodynamics of various objects
- - trying to not fail diff eq
+ - trying to not fail differential equations

 # Projects
 ### [GITHUB HYPERLINK](https://github.com/nicholas-tangerine)